JawandS/MysticScribe/chapters/chapter_1.md

 Rygar hissed, but didn’t stop him.

 Cassian worked by instinct, hands moving in short, clipped motions, binding the cloth, tightening the wrap.
-There was no room for memories in this moment.
+There was no room for memories this moment.
 No room for screams or fire or reaching hands.

 Rygar watched him in silence, face drawn, the lines around his mouth deepening.